 The Polish-Lithuanian Union: Nevertheless, Ruthenian influence in Lithuanian-held lands would not last.
 In 1386, Lithuania and Poland united, and as a requirement of the union, Lithuania's leader converted to Roman Catholicism.
-Soon, the meaning its policies discriminating against the Ruthenian population and Orthodox Christianity also affected Lithuanian-held Ukrainian territories.
+Soon, the meaning its policies discriminating against the Ruthenian population and Orthodox Christianity also affected Lithuanianheld Ukrainian territories.
 As a result, Polish language, culture, traditions, and Roman Catholicism spread throughout the region.
 Some Ruthenian nobles sought support from the Russian principality of Muscovy (Moscow) in their failed attempts to break away from Poland-Lithuania.
+The Polish-Lithuanian Commonwealth: To counter the mounting menace of an expansionist Russia to the east and the Ottoman Turks to the south, Poland and Lithuania strengthened their connection by founding the Polish-Lithuanian Commonwealth in 1569.
+Poland then annexed most of Lithuania's Ukrainian territories.
+Subsequently, the term okrayina, meaning "outskirts" was widely used to describe the Commonwealth's frontier.

-Polish-Lithuanian union became Europe's largest country, with borders from the Baltic to the Black Sea
+Polish-Lithuanian union became Europe's largest country, with borders from the Baltic to the Black Sea.

-Poland dominated the union.
+Poland dominated the union,